-Clinicals are performed in a variety of settings - included but not limited to nursing homes, hospitals, doctor offices, clinics, schools, etc. Some travel will be involved with this, as well as with class field trips that are taken through the school year.
+Clinicals are performed in a variety of settings - included but not limited to nursing homes, hospitals, doctor offices, clinics, schools, etc. Some travel will be involved with this, as well as with class field trips that are taken through the school years.
 As students, you are guests in these facilities and have to abide by all agency policies.
-All clinical facilities require a criminal background check and/or drug screen be completed prior to the start of a clinical rotation.
-These will be at the student's expense and will be completed by the agency of the schools choice.
+All clinical facilities require a criminal background check and/or drug screen before a clinical rotation starts.
+These will be at the student's expense and will be completed by the agency of the school's choice.
 Any clinical site has the authority/ability to deny a student's access to their facility should anything negative appear on a background check or if a drug screen returns a positive finding.
 If this occurs, the student would not be able to complete the clinical requirement of this program and could not progress.
 And, if this occurs, the student agrees not to contact the clinical facilities.
-Once the decision is made to deny a student clinical access- the student accepts the decision.
-(Leaving the premise after supplying a specimen or not submitting a specimen the day the random test is performed- is treated as a positive finding.)
+Once the decision is made to deny a student clinical access, the student accepts the decision.
+Leaving the premise after supplying a specimen or not submitting a specimen the day the random test is performed- is treated as a positive finding.

-As of June 2006, The Tennessee Board of Nursing and of July 2011, the Kentucky Board of Nursing also requires a thorough criminal background check be completed no earlier than 6 months prior to graduation.
+As of June 2006, The Tennessee Board of Nursing and of July 2011, the Kentucky Board of Nursing also requires a thorough criminal background check (with fingerprinting) to be completed no earlier than 6 months prior to graduation.
 (This cost is listed on the cost sheet as well.)
 Anyone who is currently on probation will not be granted a license.
-The Tennessee Board of Nursing can also deny issuing a license for previous convictions, depending upon severity and time period since charges were filed.
+The Tennessee Board of Nursing can also deny issuing a license for previous convictions, depending upon severity.